varshaponnaganti7/ed-patient-flow-optimization/data/README.md

 # Data

-This folder contains de-identified Emergency Department data used for analysis.

-## Data Note

-Due to GitHub file size limitations, only a sample of the Emergency Department dataset is included in this repository.
+This folder contains a **sample** of the Emergency Department patient flow dataset used in this project.

-The full dataset was obtained from a public Kaggle source and used locally for analysis, feature engineering, modeling, and dashboarding.
+## Files

+- `ed_patient_flow_sample.csv`
+  - Small representative subset of the full dataset
+  - Used for demonstration and dashboard development

+## Notes

+- The full dataset contains over 550k records and is not included due to size and privacy considerations.
+- Column names and structure match the full dataset to ensure reproducibility.